 The November 1999 flood produced the second-highest lake level on record at 281.3m.
 The depth and extent of water in Wanaka if such an event were to occur is shown in Figure 4.
 Waves and surges can cause the lake to be even higher.
+Where the floor level of a building is lower than the level of the ground (e.g. basements, carparks), it may have a greater vulnerability to flooding.

+Once floodwater enters the town, it can result in damage to buildings and other property.
 The nature of this damage will vary depending on the length of time properties remain under water; and may include waterlogging, the accumulation of sediment, and damage due to breaking waves and debris.